YaseenSadat/FinSight/README.md

 ## **Project Highlights**

 * Automated DAGs with Airflow for ingestion, transformation, and loading
-* Spark powered processing for scalable data shaping
+* Distributed Spark processing for scalable data shaping
+* Handles 15 years of S&P 500 history (>2 million records) across all tickers
-* S3 style storage through MinIO with clear tiering
+* S3 style storage through MinIO with a clear bronze → silver → gold flow
-* Gold table stored in Snowflake for fast analytics
+* Validated and warehouse ready gold table stored in Snowflake
-* Modular code structure for clean orchestration
+* Modular code structure for clean orchestration and easy extension
-* Easy to demo and extend, ideal for showcasing data engineering ability

 ---

-If you want, I can also make a shorter GitHub friendly version or design a simple architecture diagram for the README.